SnowyMouse/invader/README.md

 # Invader
-Invader is an open source toolkit for creating Halo: Combat Evolved maps.
+Invader is an open source toolkit for creating maps for Halo: Combat Evolved on the PC.
 It is written in C++ using the C++17 standard and is licensed under the GNU General Public License version 3.
 Read LICENSE for more information.

 ## Building Invader
 There are a number of things you will need in order to successfully compile Invader.